Mugambi645/Mugambi645/README.md

-# 💬 Ask me about Tech
+# 💬 Contact me at:
 - 📫 How to reach me: Mugambi645@gmail.com
-- ⚡ Fun fact: Coding is an hobby
+- ⚡ Fun fact: Coding is just like art,a blend of passion and skillset